bsc-iitm/python-textbook/docs/chapter-1/lesson-1.1.md

 Hello World!
 ```

-The sentence enclosed by the parentheses of the `print` function is called a **string**.
+The sentence enclosed by the parentheses of the `#!py print()` function is called a **string**.
 A **string** is a sequence of characters enclosed in quotes.
 Strings can either be in single quotes or double quotes.
 However, a single quote can't be matched against a double quote to enclose a string.
 We have used single quotes in line 1 and double quotes in line 3.
 Both lines give identical outputs.
 The ability to use both single quotes and double quotes comes in handy in situations like this:

+!!! question "Problem"
-> Print a string that has an apostrophe in it:
+    Print a string that has an apostrophe in it:

 ```pycon
 >>> print("India's capital is New Delhi.")
 ```

-Run the code given above and observe the output. `print` can also be used to print numbers:
+Run the code given above and observe the output. `#!py print()` can also be used to print numbers:

 ```pycon
 >>> print(1)